apache/apex-core/docs/application_development.md

     }
 </property>
 ```
-Affinity rules which conflict with Stream locality or Host preference are validated during DAG validation phase.
+Affinity rules which conflict with stream locality or host preference are validated during DAG validation phase.

 Validating an Application
 --------------------------------------